Augustine Saidi: Chief Justice

-In 1971 Chief Justice Philip Telford Georges returned to the Trinidad court after serving as Chief Justice of Tanzania since 1965.
+In 1971 Chief Justice Philip Telford Georges returned to the Trinidad court after serving as Chief Justice of the Judiciary of Tanzania since 1965.

 He had stood up for the power of the Judiciary against Julius Nyerere, so there were regrets when he left.

 Saidi was appointed Chief Justice of the High Court of Tanzania in 1971.

 He was close to the national leaders, and was appointed at a time when the executive was steadily usurping judicial authority.

 Nyerere wanted to appoint a Tanzanian as Chief Justice, and Saidi was the natural choice.

 Some members of the bench, however, were concerned that Saidi would not be strong enough to resist demands from the executive.

 The authority and morale of the High Court suffered under Saidi.

 He was a supporter of the Tanganyika African National Union (TANU) and did not deal effectively with the strains caused by implementation of the government's socialist policies.

 On 1 November 1975 Saidi swore in Mwalimu Nyere at the State House in Dar es Salaam for another five years in office.

 He had been elected by 93.2% of voters.

 Saidi served as Chief Justice until 1977, when he was replaced by Francis Lucas Nyalali.